Stand Firm: You Cannot Mix the Old with the New

 We are waiting for righteousness (Galatians 5:5)

-Paul reminds the Galatians that it is through the Spirit – that is through faith – that we have a hope of being justified.
+Paul reminds the Galatians that it is through the Spirit – that is, through faith – that we hope to be justified.
 Paul is not talking about the Spirit choosing people to have faith, but rather that it is through the Spirit’s work (the Bible) that faith is produced (Romans 10:17; Philippians 3:9).
 This righteousness is described as hope because though we are made righteous by God, we could lose it; thus, we do not fully obtain it until the end (Titus 2:11-13).

 Circumcision has no meaning (Galatians 5:6)